acebot712/the-nothing-app/docs/infra/CI-CD-SETUP.md

    - Submits to Play Store (only for tagged releases)

 4. **Backend Deployment**:
-   - Deploys server components to the appropriate environment
+   - Deploys server components to the appropriate environmen

 5. **Release Creation**:
    - Creates a GitHub release with automatic changelog